quintilesims/layer0/README.md

 The Layer0 Runner is a service that runs jobs created by the Layer0 API.

 #### Common Functions
-*The following commands should be ran from the `layer0/runner` directory*
+*The following commands should be run from the `layer0/runner` directory*

 | Function      | Command       |
 | ------------- |:--------------|